sebhildebrandt/reveal.js-tagcloud-plugin/README.md

  </section>
 ```

-If you want your items to appear a liitle larger, add the `large` attrigute:
+If you want your items to appear a little larger, add the `large` attribute:

 ```html
 <section tagcloud large>